jhap1982/giveituruguay/2012/2012-10-22 - Chesapeake Energy Arena, Oklahoma City, OK, USA/README.md

 ## Setlist

-Monarchy of Roses
+1. Monarchy of Roses
-Dani California
+2. Dani California
-Can't Stop
+3. Can't Stop
-Otherside
+4. Otherside
-Look Around
+5. Look Around
-She's Only 18
+6. She's Only 18
-Soul to Squeeze
+7. Soul to Squeeze
-The Adventures of Rain Dance Maggie
+8. The Adventures of Rain Dance Maggie
-Me and My Friends
+9. Me and My Friends
-Parallel Universe
+10. Parallel Universe
-Under the Bridge
+11. Under the Bridge
-Suck My Kiss
+12. Suck My Kiss
-Californication
+13. Californication
-By the Way
+14. By the Way
-ENCORE BREAK
+<br> ENCORE BREAK
-Jam
+15. Jam
-Higher Ground
+16. Higher Ground
-Everybody Knows This Is Nowhere
+17. Everybody Knows This Is Nowhere
-Give It Away
+18. Give It Away

 ## Notes